rbajaj1997/50-day-challenge/README.md

 ### Day 20 - Button Ripple Effect

 - In animation keyframes, instead of giving percentages, we can also mention `to` to directly set it to a value.
 - In vanilla js, always remember to remove elements if you are adding them to the DOM.
 This is the advantage which frameworks/libraries like React provide.

+### Day 21 - Drag n Drop

+- Deals with drap and drop events.
+Very Interesting project.